 Origin of Chili Powder

 Chili powder (also sometimes labeled “chili powder blend”) is a combination of dried chiles and other complementary spices.
 Its exact origin is debated, but it’s believed this spice mix was invented in Texas.
-The key ingredients, chiles, are native to Mesoamerica (a region that includes parts of Mexico and Central America).
+The key ingredients, chiles, first originated in Central or South America and were later grown in Mexico.

 Chili Powder Ingredients